CHOOSING SOCIAL MEDIA CHANNELS FOR YOUR MARINE BUSINESS

-Using social media as a business-marketing tool may be nothing new, but nevertheless, many marine businesses are still not adopting best practices, or using the reach and influence of the many platforms to their full advantage; yachting and marine businesses included.
+Using social media as a business-marketing tool may be nothing new, but many small-to-medium enterprises still aren’t adopting best practices, or using the reach and influence of the many platforms to their full advantage; yachting and marine businesses included.

 Social media helps to raise brand awareness

 Social media is a great way to raise awareness of your business or brand and its innovative products, quality services and outstanding customer care.
 It provides a space to talk about your latest news and developments; to connect and learn from your followers; and to have fun, of course.
 Social media is a great way to target yachties and yacht crew on the move and get your name out there.

 Social media allows you to build a loyal brand following

 Although it’s a long-term strategy to build a social media following, it’s worthwhile to form a loyal fan base that is interested in hearing about your business and what it has to say.
 This engagement is crucial to building a larger following, and more importantly, to providing a source of traffic that isn’t reliant on traffic from 'organic' search via search engines.

 Social media makes it easier for fans to connect

 Social media offers a great way for ‘fans’ and potential leads to connect to your business and relate to your employees, who are working behind the scenes.
 Likewise, it’s a great way for businesses to be able to learn more about their followers and the type of content that they enjoy and engage with.

 Top social media channels for marine businesses

 Although everyone has their own favourite social platforms (and theories about which are the most relevant or effective), we find that Facebook, Twitter, LinkedIn, Google+, Instagram, Pinterest and YouTube are among the most powerful for marine businesses, generally following the rule of quality over quantity: You'll want to target platforms which fit with your market's demographic to encourage sharing and engagement, rather than finding your following is made up of inactive bystanders.